Aveva and Schneider call off merger as too risky and complex

-LONDON France's Schneider Electric (SCHN.PA) has pulled out of the planned acquisition of a majority of Britain's Aveva (AVV.L), saying the two companies had mutually agreed that the proposed deal would be too risky and expensive.
+LONDON France's Schneider Electric has pulled out of the planned acquisition of a majority of Britain's Aveva, saying the two companies had mutually agreed that the proposed deal would be too risky and expensive.

 Shares in Aveva, a maker of software to design oil rigs, ships and nuclear power stations, crashed 34 percent to 1,431 pence, despite speculation another bidder could emerge for the company, which is being hit by weakness in the oil and gas industries.